On April 1, 2021, the ACLU of Utah updated its site user agreement and privacy statement. Read the updates here.

-Effective as of: January 11, 2013
+Effective as of: April 1, 2021

-The American Civil Liberties Union of Utah and the American Civil Liberties Union of Utah Foundation
+The ACLU of Utah and the ACLU of Utah Foundation

-The American Civil Liberties Union of Utah and the American Civil Liberties Union of Utah Foundation are separate organizations that are each engaged in the same mission of defending the rights guaranteed under the U.S. Constitution, including First Amendment freedoms, equality, privacy rights and fundamental fairness.
-To learn more about the [American Civil Liberties Union of Utah and the American Civil Liberties Union of Utah Foundation] and the different activities carried on by each organization, click this link.
+The American Civil Liberties Union of Utah (Union) and its affiliated organization, ACLU of Utah Foundation (Foundation), are separate organizations that are each engaged in the same mission of defending the rights guaranteed under the U.S. Constitution, including First Amendment freedoms, equality, privacy rights, and fundamental fairness.
+Learn more about the Union and Foundation and the different activities carried on by each organization.

 Online Privacy Statement & Information You Voluntarily Submit to the ACLU of Utah Site

-The ACLU of Utah owns or licenses the copyright in all the materials on the ACLU of Utah Site, including text, graphics, logos, button icons, audio clips, photographs, and software, and those rights are protected by United States and international copyright laws and other intellectual property laws (" ACLU of Utah Site Content").
-To the extent your use of material on the ACLU of Utah Site does not constitute "fair use" for which you do not need our permission, the following rules apply to use of the material:
+Except where otherwise indicated, the ACLU of Utah owns or licenses the copyright in all the materials on the ACLU of Utah Site, including text, graphics, logos, button icons, audio clips, video clips, photographs, and software, and those rights are protected by United States and international copyright laws and other intellectual property laws (" ACLU of Utah Content").
+To the extent your use of material on our Site does not constitute "fair use" for which you do not need our permission, the following rules apply to use of the material:

 - a complete description of the ACLU of Utah Content requested, such as the URL of the web page that contains the ACLU of Utah Content, a description of the sections or paragraphs that will be distributed, and, where applicable, the title and date of the ACLU of Utah Content;

 - a description of the intended audience;